 Brush and floss with your child.
 Show them how you prioritize your dental health.
 Watching you do it too helps normalize good dental hygiene.
 This is more important than any other efforts you can make.
 Also be a good example beyond the daily dental hygiene matters, show them that seeing the dentist regularly is a good and enjoyable thing, and make their regular check ups and cleanings a special thing.
 Let them see and hear you talk positively about regular dental care, and know that the dentist is not something to dread, but something pleasant to look forward to.

 The first part of being supportive can be building a good team around you and your family to support you in investing in your child’s dental hygiene.
-Give us a call at the Smiles by CDO dentist today to set up an appointment.
+Give us a call at the San Antonio Dental Office today to set up an appointment.
 We would love to be the team that helps you and your child experience good dental health!